Arthur L. Carter Journalism Institute at New York University

 Ted Conover

-Ted Conover is the author of five books, most recently The Routes of Man, about roads, and Newjack: Guarding Sing Sing, an account of his ten months spent working as a corrections officer at New York's Sing Sing Prison.
+Ted Conover is the author of seven books, most recently Cheap Land Colorado: Off-Gridders at America’s Edge.
+His best-known work is Newjack: Guarding Sing Sing, an account of his ten months spent working as a corrections officer at New York’s Sing Sing Prison.
 Newjack won the National Book Critics Circle Award in 2001 and was finalist for the Pulitzer Prize.
-His other books are Whiteout: Lost in Aspen, Coyotes: A Journey Across Borders With America's Illegal Migrants, ( and Rolling Nowhere: Riding the Rails With America's Hoboes.
+Conover’s other books include Rolling Nowhere: Riding the Rails With America’s Hoboes, Coyotes: A Journey Across Borders With America’s Mexican Migrants, Whiteout: Lost in Aspen, The Routes of Man: Travels in the Paved World, and Immersion: A Writer’s Guide to Going Deep.
 A summa cum laude graduate of Amherst College, Conover spent two years at Cambridge University as a Marshall Scholar.
-In 2001, he received an honorary doctorate from Amherst and in 2003, a Guggenheim Fellowship.
-In recent years he has taught at the Bread Loaf Writers' Conference, Harvard's John F. Kennedy School of Government, and the University of Oregon.
-He contributes to publications including The New York Times Magazine, The New Yorker, The Atlantic, National Geographic, Virginia Quarterly Review, and many others.
+He is the recipient of an honorary doctorate from Amherst and of a Guggenheim Fellowship.
+In recent years he has taught at the Bread Loaf Writers’ Conference, Harvard’s John F. Kennedy School of Government, and the University of Oregon.
+He contributes to publications including The New York Times Magazine, The New Yorker, Harper’s, Vanity Fair, The Atlantic, T Magazine, National Geographic, and others.

 Watch Conover's video on Literary Reportage.